passmesomesugar/Example-of-Website-Automated-Testing-Framework/README.md

 Keep in mind, above mentioned commands may not run from bash,or other
 *nix shell due to path name (`\` vs `/`) conflict.

-Please set a valid username and password in a "prod-env.properties" file and put it in "\src\test\resources",
+Please ensure to set a valid username and password in a "prod-env.properties" file and put it in "\src\test\resources",
-with the following contents:
+with the following contents in order for tests to run:

 user.login.name=some_real_username
 user.password=some_real_password